 dynamic-75-76-44-149.knology.net), forward lookup of those hostnames didn’t work.
 This didn’t really surprise me as the whole DNS situation on the WOW/Knowlogy network is poor, but it did make me more curious.
 Particularly strange was the IPs being are so close together.

-To be sure this is Knology (ruling out intentionally-misleading reverse DNS) I used whois to confirm the address is owned by them:
+To be sure this is Knology (ruling out intentionally-misleading reverse DNS) I used whois to confirm the addresses are owned by them:

 Parent: NET75 (NET-75-0-0-0-0)